In this post we look at how to get strong after 50, even if you suffer with aches, pains and muscle tightness.

 This is precisely the effect you experience when you exercise and feel tight afterwards.

-Some muscles have been overloaded and others are having to tighten to prevent you from moving into positions that are not adequately controlled.
+Some muscles have been overloaded, so others have tightened to prevent you moving into positions that aren’t adequately controlled.

 Does this make sense?